tuadiel6/Reflective-EMF-REST-API/README.md

 | S2 | Create a component | Add a component to the existing model  | .../Architecturemodeling/ArchitectureModel/ Component/ArchitectureModel/newElement| A new component is added to the existing model ”ArchitecturalModel.xmi” | The newly created component is reflected in the ArchitecturalModel.xmi on the server

 > [!NOTE]
-> The depicted illustration presents the outcome observed when a new component is created on the web UI and the newly created component is reflected in the model on the server.
+> The depicted illustration presents the outcome observed when a new component is created from the web UI.
+The newly created component highlighted in red is created and the addition of a new component is reflected in the model on the server.
 <img src="https://github.com/tuadiel6/Reflective-EMF-REST-API/blob/main/Figures/S2.png" >
 <p align="center"> Fig.2.
 Add a component to the model</p>